Grin98/Deep-Learning-based-Traffic-Classification/README.md

 a current running job of yours, you can do it with `scancel <job-id>` or execute the script called "cancel" which will find and cancel all your jobs.
 Another option to cancel is if you execute "run" with source i.e `source run 2 1 my_script.sh output.out` you then can use `scancel $id`
-Important: "cancel" script searches for a hard coded user name so change it to your user name.
+Important: "cancel" script searches for a hard coded user name so change it in the script to your user name.

 ### Tips
 * MobaXterm is a very convenient program for connecting to the servers.